About the STARTALK Chinese program

 Spring and Fall semesters: In-person and online

-All students Grades 7-12 are welcome (not limited to Wooster High School students).
+All students in Grades 7-12 are welcome (not limited to Wooster High School students).

-Summer 2023: on the University of Nevada, Reno Campus only; in-person only (no online course).
+- University of Nevada, Reno Campus only; in-person only (no online course)

 Students who have completed 60 hours of instruction accumulatively can receive 0.5 elective credits in Washoe County School District (WCSD); other school districts pending approval.